AlexPullen91/GameReviews/README.md

 I've opted to use detailed straight lineal colour style icons that are representative of gaming culture throughout the site which act as focal points in the layout and also helps to contextualize what the site is about and who it is aimed at.
 Shades of white for the background color gives the colourful icons more pop.

-* Simple user friendly interface
+* Simple user friendly interface.
-* Fixed Navbar featuring app name and flagship logo, nav links and search function
+* Fixed Navbar featuring app name and flagship logo.
+Nav links and search function enable easy navigation of the app.
 * Muted neutral colours in the layout to compliment the use of detailed straight lineal colour style icons
 * Shades of white for the backgrounds #FFFFFF #FAFAFA #F5F5F5
-* #333333 Jet for font colours
+* Jet for font colours #333333
 * For button colours in keeping with the gamepad button colours: French Pink #EF6C8F Dark Orchard #9038A8 Light Sea Green #20BDAD
 * Forms fields always occupy left of the screen whilst the right side display icons, pushing below on smaller screen sizes
 * Information and search results occupy left side of the screen whilst the right side displays search function and icons, pushing below on smaller screens
 * Review pages feature a single image of the game along with some information situated in the top half of the screen with the text area just below it
+* The sans-serif [Roboto](https://fonts.google.com/specimen/Roboto?category=Sans+Serif,Monospace#standard-styles) is the font of choice

 ---

 ### Wireframes

+I used [Balsamiq](https://balsamiq.com/) to create wireframes for **mobile, tablet and desktop.**

+You can find my wireframes [here](https://github.com/AlexPullen91/GameReviews/tree/master/wireframes).

 ---